chipsalliance/Cores-VeeR-EH2/README.md

 ## Overview

-VeeR EH2 is a machine-mode (M-mode) only, 32-bit CPU core which supports RISC-V’s integer (I), compressed instruction (C), multiplication and division (M), atomic (A), and instruction-fetch fence, CSR, and subset of bit manipulation instructions (Zb*) extensions.
+VeeR EH2 is a machine-mode (M-mode) only, 32-bit CPU core which supports RISC-V’s integer (I), compressed instruction (C), multiplication and division (M), atomic (A), and instruction-fetch fence, CSR, and the Zbb, Zbkb and Zbkx bit manipulation extensions.
 The core is a 9-stage, **dual-threaded**, dual-issue, superscalar, mostly in-order pipeline with some out-of-order execution capability.

 ## License

 By contributing to this project, you agree that your contribution is governed by [Apache-2.0](LICENSE).
 Files under the [tools](tools/) directory may be available under a different license.
 Please review individual files for details.

 ## Directory Structure